-Stack groups extend the functionality of stacks by enabling you to manage stacks across multiple accounts and regions with a single operation.
-With an administrator account, you can define and manage an ROS template, and use the template as the basis for provisioning stacks into selected target accounts across specified regions.
+Stack groups extend the functionality of stacks by enabling you to manage stacks across multiple accounts and regions by using a single operation.
+By using an administrator account, you can define and manage a Resource Orchestration Service (ROS) template, and use the template as the basis to provision stacks into specified accounts across specified regions.
 Stack groups simplify workflows and minimize maintenance costs.

-A stack group lets you use a single ROS template to create stacks in multiple Alibaba Cloud accounts across regions.
-All resources included in each stack are defined by the ROS template of the stack group.
-When you create a stack group, you must specify the template, as well as any parameters and capabilities that the template requires.
+A stack group allows you to use a single ROS template to create stacks across multiple Alibaba Cloud accounts and regions.
+All resources in each stack are defined by the ROS template of the stack group.
+When you create a stack group, you must specify the template, as well as all parameters and capabilities that the template requires.

 Stack groups are region-specific.
-If you create a stack group in a region such as China (Hangzhou), you cannot view the stack group or change it in other regions.
+If you create a stack group in a region such as China (Hangzhou), you cannot view or change the stack group in other regions.

-A stack instance is a reference to a stack in a target account within a region.
+A stack instance is a reference to a stack in an execution account within a specific region.
 A stack instance corresponds to a stack.
 However, a stack instance can exist without a stack.
-For example, if the stack could not be created for some reason, the stack instance shows the reason for the stack creation failure.
-A stack instance only belongs to one stack group.
+For example, if a stack cannot be created, the stack instance shows the reason why the stack fails to be created.
+A stack instance can belong to only one stack group.

 - Administrator account

 An administrator account is the Alibaba Cloud account in which you create stack groups.
-After logging on to the Resource Orchestration Service (ROS) console with the administrator account, you can create a stack group and its stack instances.
-The stack corresponding to each stack instance is created in a target account within a region.
+After you log on to the ROS console by using an administrator account, you can create a stack group and stack instances within the stack group.
+The stack corresponding to each stack instance is created in an execution account within a region.

-A target account is the account into which you create, update, or delete one or more stacks in your stack group.
-Before you can use a stack group to create stacks in a target account, you must set up a trust relationship between the administrator and target accounts.
-An administrator account can also be a target account.
+An execution account is the account into which you create, update, or delete one or more stacks in your stack group.
+Before you can use a stack group to create stacks in an execution account, you must set up a trust relationship between the administrator and execution accounts.
+An administrator account can also be an execution account.

 - Stack groups are region-specific.
-For example, stack groups created in the China (Hangzhou) region cannot be viewed in the China (Beijing) region.
+For example, stack groups that are created in the China (Hangzhou) region cannot be viewed in the China (Beijing) region.

 - Stack groups can be used to provision resources across multiple accounts and regions.
-Assume that a stack group is created with an administrator account (Account A).
+Assume that a stack group is created by using an administrator account (Account A).
 You can create multiple stack instances in the stack group.
-When you create stack instances, you can specify the target accounts and regions.
-In the stack group created with Account A, you can create Stack Instance 1 for Account B and Stack Instance 2 for Account C within the China (Hangzhou) region, and create Stack Instance 3 for Account C within the China (Beijing) region.
+When you create stack instances, you can specify the accounts and regions.
+In the stack group that is created by using Account A, you can create Stack Instance 1 for Account B and Stack Instance 2 for Account C within the China (Hangzhou) region, and create Stack Instance 3 for Account C within the China (Beijing) region.